-The First Presidency recently urged Latter-day Saints to assist with the refugee crisis affecting millions around the world.
+In 2015, the First Presidency urged Latter-day Saints to assist with the refugee crisis affecting millions around the world.
+That crisis continues today.
 Here are 4 simple ways you can help.

 They come from all over—Southeast Asia, Africa, the Middle East, South America, and many more places.
 With at least 45 million refugees fleeing from civil war, religious persecution, and other dire circumstances, the need for good people to assist them in rebuilding their lives is greater than ever.
 Donating to LDS Charities is always a great and effective way to assist in the efforts, but for those who are unable to donate or who want to do more, here are some additional ideas.